sfederella/list-extention/README.md

 # List Extention for Java 8

-<b>This is a simple extention to the Java lists, its main porpouse is that the java developers could use collections with a less verbouse and more intuitive interface.</b>
+<b>This is a simple extention to the Java lists, its main porpouse is that the Java developers could use collections with a less verbouse and more intuitive interface.</b>

 To add this library to your maven project you have to add the following repository in the POM.xml:
 #